Abhaybhadouriya/SPE/kubernetes/lab/q5/readme.md

 #### Practical Use:
 - In a real application, the `frontend` might be a web app, and the `backend` might be a database or API.
 The service ensures they can reliably communicate, even as pods scale or fail.

-Let me know if you’d like more details or help applying this to a specific scenario!